noVibe/RomanNumberService/README.md

 ### - convert in both ways Roman - Arabic
 ### - evaluate Roman numbers in multiple ways (watch [Main](https://github.com/noVibe/RomeNumberService/blob/main/src/Main.java))
 ### - check if Roman number is possible

+How it works:

+Roman numbers and their Arabic values are stored in the map.
+Since values are unique, the opposite map is present as well.

+Arabic to Roman convertation is based on the sequence of extending values for Roman numbers.
+Understanding the sequence, we can split the Arabic number by divisions to extract needed Roman numbers by their value from map.

+Roman to Arabic convertation works in a different way.
+Roman number is splitted in a stream of values of Roman digits.
+The reduce operator summarize or subtract each value depending on previous one.

+Verification of Roman number is a tricky part.
+After being converted to Arabic value, this Arabic value converts back to a Roman.
+Now both Romans are compared.
+Primordinal Roman number is invalid if this comparsion failed.